Thomas C. Neibaur: Military service

-Neibaur enlisted into the Idaho National Guard on March 30, 1917, a week before the United States declaration of war against Germany on April 6, 1917.
-The Army inducted him into federal service on April 8.
-He then served in the Rocky Mountain northwest, guarding tunnels and railroad bridges until October 1917 when he and his 2nd Idaho Infantry Regiment was ordered to Camp Mills, Long Island.
-There he became an automatic rifleman in newly organized 41st Division of western states guardsman.
-Later moving to Camp Merritt, New Jersey the 41st Division deployed to France where it became a replacement division for the other units of the American Expeditionary Force (AEF).
-Neibaur and thousands of other western guardsmen were transferred to other divisions already in France, he being assigned to M Company, 167th Infantry Regiment of the 42nd Division.
-This division was nicknamed the "Rainbow" division from a comment that Maj.
-Douglas MacArthur said while serving on the army staff that it had soldiers from many states like a "rainbow" across the land from end to end.
-The 167th was a regiment of the Alabama National Guard, but as all units its 4,000 men were from the regular army, national guard and draftees.
-The regiment has its origin from the 4th Alabama with lineage and honors from when it was a regiment in the Confederate States army.
+Neibaur enlisted in the Idaho National Guard on March 30, 1917, a week before the April 6 United States declaration of war against Germany.
+He was inducted into federal service on April 8.
+He served in the Rocky Mountain northwest, guarding tunnels and railroad bridges until October 1917 when he and his 2nd Idaho Infantry Regiment were ordered to Camp Mills, Long Island.
+Neibaur became an automatic rifleman in newly organized 41st Division.
+After completing training and organization at Camp Merritt, New Jersey, the division deployed to France, where it provided replacement troops for other units of the American Expeditionary Force (AEF).
+Neibaur was assigned to Company M, 167th Infantry Regiment of the 42nd Division.
+The 167th was originally the 4th Regiment of the Alabama National Guard, but as with all units during the war, its 4,000 men represented several states, and were drawn from the regular army, national guard and draftees.